MicrosoftLearning/edX-DEV212x-Intro-to-DevOps/docs/Lab4/edX-DEV212x-Lab4.md

 	* Click on the Dev environtment in the Release Definition.
 Then click "+ Add tasks".
 	* Select the "Deploy" group in the left and click the add button next to "Azure Web App Deployment" to add the task.
 Close the task selector dialog.
 	* Click on the "Azure Web App Deployment" Task.
+And configure according to the steps below.
-		* Select the Azure Service Endpoint you created earlier in the Azure Subscription drop down.
+		* `Azure Subscription`: select the Azure Service Endpoint you created earlier in the Azure Subscription drop down.
-		* For Web App Name, enter the `$(WebsiteName)` to use a variable.
-You defined this variable earlier when deploying the ARM Template.
-You will shortly "promote" it to a Release variable so that it can be used in all Environments in the Release.
+		* `Web App Location`: use the same Azure region for your Web App that you selected in the "Azure Resource Group Deployment" task
-		* Select the same Azure region for your Web App that you selected in the "Azure Resource Group Deployment" task.
+		* `Web App Name`: enter `$(WebsiteName)` to use a variable.
+You defined this variable earlier when deploying
-		* Enter "dev" for the Slot.
+		* `Slot`: enter "dev".
 This will deploy the site to the "dev" deployment slot.
 This allows you to deploy the site to an Azure deployment slot without affecting the Production site.
-		* Click the ellipsis (...) button to set the Web Deploy Package location.
-Browse to the PartsUnlimitedWebsite.zip file and click OK.
+		* `Web Deploy Package`: click the ellipsis (...) button and browse to the PartsUnlimitedWebsite.zip file and click OK.

 		![](media/10.png)
-		* Clear the "Additional Arguments" parameter.
-The ARM template you deployed has already configured all the slot-specific app settings and connection strings.
+		* `Additional Arguments`: clear the "Additional Arguments" parameter as the ARM template you deployed has already configured all the slot-specific app settings and connection strings.
 		* The Task should look like this: